This page tells you about the results of clinical trials and what happens when a treatment is proven to work. There is information about

 Results are usually published in medical journals (magazines).
 Sometimes the results are also presented at meetings and conferences attended by doctors and nurses involved in cancer research and cancer care.

 We have started to include plain English summaries of trial results on our clinical trials database, and are adding more each month.
-You can select 'have results available' from the drop down list on the trials search to see them.
+On the trials search page, you can tick the results box to show trials that have results available.
 We also cover the results of large and important trials on our research pages for specific types of cancer, as well as including NICE statements (see below) on new treatments as they come out.

 Results for several trials of the same treatment may be analysed together and published.
 This is called a meta-analysis.